Vegetarian and vegan symbolism: Vegan Trademark

+Over 70,000 products are registered with the Vegan Trademark.

 Enclosed V

 The enclosed v (modeled after the enclosed A symbol) is a popular vegan symbol, especially on social networks where it is represented by the Ⓥ symbol of the Enclosed Alphanumerics Unicode block.
 This lowercase "V" inside a circle is not used to label products as vegan nor should be relied upon to determine if a product is vegan.
 A kosher organization (Vaad Hoeir of St. Louis) owns and uses a US trademark (certification mark) consisting of an uppercase V inside a circle.

-Seedling emoji
+Emojis associated with veganism

-On internet forums and social networks, the seedling emoji 🌱 is sometimes used to symbolize veganism or vegan products.
+On internet forums and social networks, the seedling emoji (🌱) or green heart symbol emoji (💚) are sometimes used to symbolize veganism or vegan products.

+Sometimes the peace dove symbol emoji (U+1F54A) is also used in vegan/animal rights contexts to convey both peace and freedom/liberation for non-human animals.

 Veganarchy symbol

 The Veganarchy symbol, first introduced in print in Brian A. Dominick's Animal Liberation and Social Revolution pamphlet in 1995, combines the Circle-V with the Circle-A of anarchist symbolism.

 Vegan flag

-The vegan flag was designed by a network group of graphic designers and activists from several countries.
-The group was opened by Gad Hakimi, a vegan activist and designer from Israel. who intended it to be a civil flag to represent veganism.
+The vegan flag was designed in 2017 by a network group of graphic designers and activists from several countries.
+The group was opened by Gad Hakimi, a vegan activist and designer from Israel. who intended it to be a Civil flag to represent veganism.
 The flag consists of three blue and green triangles forming the letter V, the first letter in the word "vegan".

 Originally, some members of the group suggested that animals should be featured on the flag, with red colours featuring prominently to symbolize the blood of slaughtered animals.
-However, the group eventually chose to make the flag about human–animal equality, not about animals themselves.
+However, the group eventually chose to make the flag about human–animal respect, not about animals themselves.

 Inspired by the LGBT rainbow flag, the flag was created in hopes of uniting animal rights organizations and activists.

 The colours white, green, and blue were chosen to represent the natural habitats of animals: sky, land, and sea.
 The letter V stands for Vegan, and is an inverted pyramid intended to symbolize the ability to do the impossible.